How do I...

 You will be charged once the application has been completed and the results will be mailed to you.

-If you have any difficulty in completing or using the Online Application process please contact the New Westminster Police Department at 604-525-5411 between 9:00am and 4:00pm Monday to Friday.
-The New Westminster Police Department provides this service to residents of the City of New Westminster only.
+If you have any difficulty in completing or using the Online Application process please contact the New Westminster Police Department at 604-525-5411 between 8:00am and 4:00pm Monday to Friday.

 In person Police Information Check applications will be accepted only for exceptional reasons and on a case-by-case basis.